-The first thing to do is to find out what’s wrong with your gears.
-The video below shows you what to look out for when you’ve got misfiring gears.
+The first thing to do is to find out what’s actually wrong with your gears.

 Problem: Gears won’t shift up or down perfectly with one click

-Solution: This is most commonly caused by stretched gear cables and you will need to re-index your gears.
-The second video in this article explains how.
+- Solution: This is most commonly caused by stretched gear cables and you will need to re-index your gears.

 Problem: Gears are well indexed but the chain keeps dropping off of either end of the cassette or chainrings

-Solution: This is most commonly caused by poorly set up derailleur limits and these will require adjusting.
-See the third video for an explanation on how.
+- Solution: This is most commonly caused by poorly set up derailleur limit screws and these will require adjusting.
+It can also be caused by a bent derailleur hanger.

 Problem: My rear gears are properly indexed, but the chain shifts too far in one direction

-Solution: If the chain won’t run to the bottom of the cassette and shifts over the big cog into the spokes (or vice-versa), it sounds like a bent rear hanger needs straightening or replacing.
+- Solution: If the chain won’t run to the bottom of the cassette and shifts over the big cog into the spokes (or vice-versa), it sounds like a bent rear hanger needs straightening or replacing.
 If you’ve been in a crash or damaged the bike somehow, this is the likely cause.
-The final video below explains how to do this.
+It is also possible, but less likely, that the limit screws are causing this.